agathoklisx/libx/src/libxwm/README.md

 All the operations are controlled with the keyboard.
 There is no code to handle mouse events, but the original code includes this functionality.

-The wm.c unit, it serves as an example using the library from C.
+The xwm.c unit, it serves as an example using the library from C.

 It reserves 18 desktops/workspaces.